Skip to main content

 CHALLENGE

-Historically, tribes have submitted paper reports of their water quality decisions, which makes it difficult to track water quality over time, both regionally and nationally.
+Historically, Tribes have submitted paper reports on their water quality decisions, which makes it difficult to track water quality over time, both regionally and nationally.
 Tribes need a standard and simple way to report and track water quality decisions on tribal lands nationwide.
-To address this need, tribes and EPA initiated a pilot project to test using an electronic reporting process, ATTAINS, for reporting their conclusions on the status of their waters.
+To address this need, Tribes and EPA initiated a pilot project to test using an electronic reporting process, ATTAINS, for reporting their conclusions on the status of their waters.

 BENEFITS